 As we in parallel started selling millions of games, we witnessed the game changing evolution from physical to digital distribution and publishers royalties evolving in consequence.
 Our partnership with Nintendo to help them push the then newly created eShop challenged us with the issues that even big brands have when they make thorough changes on how they intend to distribute their games.
 We tested with them and learned jointly yet again what end users wanted and positively responded to.

 As we increased our catalogue of available games, we had a phenomenal breakthrough with FIFA as we discovered gamers were very eager to be delivered with a coins delivery service.
 Our profits skyrocketed and were barely believable, everything was virtual and thus difficult to fathom.
 In the end, we provided virtual currencies for over 100+ games and complemented the monetization loops studios themselves did not fully master.

 Where the money comes from

 From kids playing on their parents’ computers, our different brands had grown into a company that was financially fit to become listed on the stock exchange.
 Selling it in the process was not an easy decision but it was one that would offer us the freedom of having a renewed, deeper impact in the industry.
-None of it was anticipated, all we did was stick to a golden rule : keep giving what players want, learn in the process and maybe it will end all well.
 Once the bell rung we were pretty amazed but were already thinking about reaching the last level of the industry that gave us everything : how do we put our names on the next big game that everyone wants to play?

-We saw all that money as an opportunity to reboot our desktops and gear up for what is yet to come : all that the gold, the coins, the skins and the game keys generated is now to be distributed back in the industry to generate more pixelized treasures in an elegant virtuous digital circle of perpetual reinvestment.
+We saw all that money as an opportunity to reboot our desktops and gear up for what is yet to come : transform through our investments all the gold, the coins, the skins and the game keys into more pixelized treasures in an elegant virtuous digital circle of perpetual reinvestment.

 Atypical and fully private